nrwl/nx/docs/nx-cloud/private/auth-gitlab.md

 `GITLAB_API_URL=https://custom-gitlab-instance.com`

-This will point all auth endpoints to your GitLab server (rather the public one).
+This will point all the auth endpoints to your GitLab server (rather the public one).